AndyCChen/ToDoList_App/README.md

 # TodoIt

-A simple task list app made with flutter.
+A task list app made with flutter and google firebase.

 ## Getting Started